Luke Askew

 Francis Luke Askew (March 26, 1932 – March 29, 2012) was an American actor.
 He appeared in many westerns, and had a lead role in the spaghetti Western Night of the Serpent (La notte dei serpenti; 1969).
-He also had a small part in the 1969 classic movie Easy Rider.
+He also had a small but key part in the 1969 classic movie Easy Rider.

 Biography

-Askew was born on March 26, 1932 in Macon, Georgia, to Milton Dillard Askew (1904–1976) and Dorothy Doolittle (1910–1969).
+Askew was born on March 26, 1932, in Macon, Georgia, to Milton Dillard Askew (1904–1976) and Dorothy Doolittle (1910–1969).
 Askew attended the University of Georgia, Mercer University, and Walter F. George School of Law.
-Askew served in the United States Air Force during his college years.
+In his collegiate years, Askew served in the U.S. Air Force during the Korean War, serving in the intelligence division of Strategic Air Command.

 He started his professional career in radio and television, and as a rock and blues singer.
 He made his film debut in Hurry Sundown (1967), but was first noticed as an actor for his role in Cool Hand Luke (1967).
 The following year he worked with John Wayne in The Green Berets (with his hair cut short).
-The following year he worked with Dennis Hopper and Peter Fonda in Easy Rider.
+In 1969, he worked with Dennis Hopper and Peter Fonda in Easy Rider, with his "Hitchhiker" character (credited as "Stranger on Highway") achieving worldwide popularity and also making Askew a recognizable face in subsequent films.